Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Support yourself**
     Your income covers your cost of living.
 If you have children or an unemployed spouse, it also covers their cost of living.
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**
-    If you are employed, you do this automatically.
     You must pay 27 months of pension insurance, or 21 months if you speak B1 German.
+When you are employed, you automatically pay pension insurance.
 - [ ] **Have [health insurance](/glossary/Krankenversicherung)**

 ### If you have a [work visa](/glossary/Work%20Visa)